Umoonasaurus: Paleobiology

 The crests of Umoonasaurus were likely covered by keratin in life, which would have made the crests considerably taller.
 Since the crests seem too delicate for defense, intraspecific combat, or skull reinforcement, they likely were used for communication.
 These structures could have been used for both species recognition and courtship displays, and may have been boldly colored in life.
-Preserved gut contents of Umoonasaurus include gastroliths and teleost vertebrae.
-The latter indicates a preference for small prey items, a view reinforced by the lack of hypercarnivorous adaptations in Umoonasaurus.
+Preserved gut contents of the type specimen include 60 gastroliths and 17 isolated vertebrae of an indeterminate teleost fish.
+This teleost would have an estimated maximum length of between 182 and 296 mm, suggesting Umoonasaurus was a pelagic predator of the middle trophic level, but does not rule out opportunistic predation on benthic prey.
+This indicates a preference for small prey items, a view reinforced by the lack of hypercarnivorous adaptations in Umoonasaurus.